How to Use Episodic Content Marketing to Grow Your Business

 Researchers have determined that during high-suspense moments your brain narrows in on what you see and focuses your attention on the story.
 When there's no suspense, your brain allows you to be distracted and focus on your surroundings.
 So get your audience lost in the narrative and keep them coming back by creating that level of suspense in your episodic content.

 After all, the best episodic content is entertaining as much as it is educational.
 You build attention, likability, and trust by entertaining your target audience.
-This gives you permission to educate them throughout their buying journey.
+This allows you to educate them throughout their buying journey.

 What's the payoff?